ganderzz/dylanpaulus.com/_posts/2018-11-03-introducing-react-scroll-to-v2.md

 tag: ["React", "Frontend", "JavaScript"]
 ---

-# Introducing React-Scroll-To v2
 The latest version of a React component I maintain just released, v2 of react-scroll-to.
 First, it started out as a component I needed, but over time a few people started using it.
 Because it was initially created for my specific use-case it started to show its warts when new features were ask for.
 The goals for v2 were two-part: introduce a more flexible API and implement some highly asked for features (scroll by a ref and smooth scrolling).

 So what is react-scroll-to?
 React-scroll-to is a pretty simple component.
 It allows the control of scrolling either the brower's window, or a component (overflow) to a specific point.

 We'll look at a few examples to show off what react-scroll-to can do.
-*(As a note, in this post I'll only be showing render props, but react-scroll-to also supports higher order components.
-Examples can be found at: https://github.com/ganderzz/react-scroll-to)*
+_(As a note, in this post I'll only be showing render props, but react-scroll-to also supports higher order components.
+Examples can be found at: https://github.com/ganderzz/react-scroll-to)_

 ### Basics